fangohr/finmag/examples/macrospin/doc.rst

 Macrospin example
 -----------------

 In the absence of all effective fields (such as demagnetisation, anisotropy and exchange fields) the magnetisation behaves like a macrospin, i.e. the magnetisation field :math:`\vec{M}(\vec{r},t)` is uniform and thus does not depend on the position: :math:`\vec{M}(t)`.
-By applying an external field, we can study the motion of this macrospin a static field, and this can be compared with an analytical solution for the system ([#Franchin2009]_, Appendix B, should add equation number here XXX).
+By applying an external field, we can study the motion of this macrospin a static field, and this can be compared with an analytical solution for the system ([#Franchin2009]_, Appendix B, equations B.16-B.18, p.
+127-128).

 Starting with the magnetisation aligned with the x-direction, and an applied field acting in the z-direction, we obtain the following time developments for the magnetisation (for different values of :math:`\alpha`).